-n455 A commenter suggested that some whistleblowers could still decline to report a violation internally based on the strategic calculation that the company could reduce the monetary sanctions through remediation, self-reporting, cooperation, etc., which in turn might reduce the whistleblower's award.
+455 A commenter suggested that some whistleblowers could still decline to report a violation internally based on the strategic calculation that the company could reduce the monetary sanctions through remediation, selfreporting, cooperation, etc., which in turn might reduce the whistleblower's award.
 See letter from CCMC.
 Although the commenter provided neither anecdotal nor empirical evidence to support this proposition, we think the incidence of this (if it should occur) would be relatively small for several reasons.
 Cf. letter from NWC at 7.
 First, no whistleblower can safely assume that his decision to bypass internal compliance will in fact lead to larger monetary sanctions.
-We will make our own assessment of the circumstances--indeed, as noted at pp. 92, sometimes our first step will be to contact the company--and good cooperation by the company overall, even in response to contact from the Commission staff, might mean that the monetary sanctions will not be any greater than if the whistleblower had simultaneously reported internally.
+We will make our own assessment of the circumstances-indeed, as noted at pp. 92, sometimes our first step will be to contact the company-and good cooperation by the company overall, even in response to contact from the Commission staff, might mean that the monetary sanctions will not be any greater than if the whistleblower had simultaneously reported internally.
 Second, various factors in Rule 21F-6 allow us to account for a reduced monetary sanction by providing for an upward adjustment in the award determination where the internal reporting potentially resulted in a lower monetary sanction.
-Finally, to the extent there is any impact on whistleblower behavior, we believe it will generally mean that whistleblowers decide to report simultaneously, rather than availing themselves of the 120-day look-back period, out of concern that the latter course might afford companies an increased opportunity to take actions that could possibly result in a reduced monetary sanction.
+Finally, to the extent there is any impact on whistleblower behavior, we believe it will generally mean that whistleblowers decide to report simultaneously, rather than availing themselves of the 120-day look-back period, out of concern that the latter course might afford companies an in turn should mitigate companies' costs from lost internal whistleblower reports.
+Moreover, while some whistleblower tips may nonetheless be diverted to the Commission,456 any decrease in internal reporting should be offset at least in part by the fact that our final rules will incentivize other individuals who might not have reported internally prior to the whistleblower program to do so now.
+The financial incentives offered by the final rules to report internally should induce individuals to report who, absent any financial incentive, would never have reported either internally or to the Commission.457 As a result, companies and other entities should now receive some information related to possible violations that they would not have otherwise received, which in turn may allow these entities to stop ongoing violations, thereby limiting the harm to the entities and investors sooner than might otherwise have been the case.